Small laundry room ideas: 15 expert ways to organise a limited space

 Most dog owners will have experienced the pain of returning from a particularly muddy walk only to face the dilemma of how to get man’s best friend upstairs and into the bath without covering the whole house with mud in the process.

-Incorporating a mud room dog shower into your laundry area can be a game-changer, especially if you are able to locate it at an entry point into the home, and having a restricted space doesn’t mean this can’t be done.
+Incorporating a mud room dog shower into your laundry area can be a game-changer, especially if you can locate it at an entry point into the home, and having a restricted space doesn’t mean this can’t be done.

 Clare Duffy, aka @clareduffyxx, runs a popular and inspiring interiors-focused Instagram account where she regularly shares stylish room makeovers and interior styling tips.
-With open shelving, dark hues, and pretty paneling, Clare’s laundry room is a brilliant example of how to perfectly organize a small space and has achieved the right balance between practical and stylish.
+With open shelving, dark hues, and pretty panelling, Clare’s laundry room is a brilliant example of organising a small space perfectly and has achieved the right balance between practical and stylish.

 How do I maximise space in my small laundry?